dotnet/docs/docs/framework/migration-guide/application-compatibility.md

 ---
 title: Runtime and retargeting changes - .NET Framework
-description: Learn about application compatibility in the .NET Framework and how it is affected by runtime and retargeting changes when migrating to another version. ms.date: 10/29/2019
+description: Learn about application compatibility in the .NET Framework and how it's affected by runtime and retargeting changes when migrating to another version. ms.date: 10/29/2019
 helpviewer_keywords:
   - "application compatibility"